What is FIXP?

 - Unsequenced: no delivery guarantees (best-effort).

 - None: one-way flow of messages.
-All application messages should be sent in one direction for the flow session.
+All application messages should be sent in one direction of the session.

 A bi-directional session may have asymmetrical message flows (e.g., the exchange flow could be Recoverable, and the client flow could be Idempotent).